Skip to main content

 • Two years of college (48 units), or

-• A. A. degree (or higher),or
+• A. A. degree (or higher), or

 Yes, in California, TK teachers need to have a teaching credential, just like kindergarten teachers.
 Credentials that authorize instruction in TK programs are provided below:

-Kindergarten-Primary (grades Kindergarten (K) through grade 3)
+Kindergarten-Primary (grades kindergarten through three)

-Elementary (grades K through 8)
+Elementary (grades kindergarten through eight)

-Early Childhood (preschool through 3)
+Early Childhood (preschool through grade three)

-Elementary (grades K through 8)
+Elementary (grades kindergarten through eight)

-Specialist Instruction Credential in Early Childhood Education
+Specialist Instruction Credential in Early Childhood Education (ECE)

-PreKindergarten through Third Grade (P-3) Early Childhood Education (ECE) Specialist Instruction Credential (preschool, grades TK through grade 3)
+PreKindergarten through Third Grade ECE Specialist Instruction Credential (preschool, grades TK through three)

-8. What specific courses must teachers take in order to meet the additional statutory requirements, specifically, the 24-unit requirement set forth in EC 48000(g)(4)(A)?
-(Updated 20-Sep-2024)
+8. What specific courses must teachers take in order to meet the additional statutory requirements, specifically, the 24-unit requirement set forth in Education Code (EC) Section 48000(g)(4)(A)?
+(Updated 29-Jan-2026)

-9. How should local educational agencies (LEAs) document credentialing/permitting for teachers assigned to teach Transitional Kindergarten (TK)?
+9. How should local educational agencies (LEAs) document credentialing/permitting for teachers assigned to teach transitional kindergarten (TK)?
 (Updated 26-Sep-2022)

 10. Can transitional kindergarten (TK) teachers “loop” (remain) with their students into kindergarten?
 (Updated 14-Jun-2022)